gukun770/Airbnb/README.md

 ### General Idea:

-If someone's room/apartment/house suddenly becomes available, he want to know what he can do with this property.
-This project helps him to figure out if it is more profitable to rent apart/house/room for short time by using airbnb service or just lease the property out for long time.
-By doing that I try to predict the occupancy rate per month of an active airbnb host, then I can annualize such revenue and compare it with the long term rent revenue for the same address.
+Someone has a vacant room/apartment/house, he wants to know how to make the most of this property.
+This project helps him to figure out whether it is more profitable to use airbnb short-term rentals service or lease the property out for long term.
+To compare these two options, I need to predict the occupancy rate per month of an active airbnb host, then I compare the profitability between the long-term and short-term rental revenue for the same address as well as the break-even occupancy rate.